The holiday season poses unique needs for military service members and veterans.

 The simple act of mailing a heartfelt card or a handmade letter to a veteran or military service member is appreciated more than you know.
 Veterans and military service members always welcome cards and letters, but receiving them during the holidays is extra special.

-2022 Mailing deadlines to send cards
+2024 Mailing deadlines to send cards

 - Dec.
-9, 2022, is the deadline for First-Class Mail and Priority Mail.
+9, 2024 for First Class Mail and Priority Mail Service

 - Dec.
-16, 2022, is the deadline for Priority Mail Express Military Service (PMEMS).
+16, 2024 for Priority Mail Express Military Service

 Support food drives